Gravitational lensing and deflection angles of generalised Ellis-Bronnikov wormhole embedded in a warped braneworld background: Gravitational Lensing

 \section{Gravitational Lensing}

-For simplicity, we shall only look at rays that are deflected by an angle less than $2\pi$ as these are the rays that form the so-called primary image.
-Figure \ref{fig:lensing} is a schematic diagram representing the relation among source of light (star), lens (wormhole or black hole) and observer, where $D_{L}$, $D_{S}$ and $D_{LS}$ are distances between `observer-lens', `observer-source', and `lens-source', respectively.
-Here, $\theta$ and $\beta$ are angles between `lens-image' and `lens-source'.
-Angle of deflection is represented by $\alpha$, and $\mu$ (or $b$) is the impact parameter.
-Now, using basic geometrical law, one can write the following equations,
+For simplicity, we analyse the light rays that are deflected by an angle less than $2\pi$ as these are the rays that form the so-called primary image.
+Figure \ref{fig:lensing} illustrates the standard lensing configuration involving the source (e.g. a star), lens (a wormhole or any compact massive object) and observer.
+The distances $D_{L}$, $D_{S}$ and $D_{LS}$ are distances between `observer-lens', `observer-source', and `lens-source', respectively.
+Here, $\theta$ and $\beta$ are the angles between `lens-image' and `lens-source'.
+Angle of deflection is represented by $\alpha$, and $b$ is the impact parameter (or $l_0$ that depends on $\d$).
+Now, using basic geometrical law, one can write the following set of identities \cite{Hartle:2003yu},

+Here, $\psi = (\th - \b)$ is the angle between source ($S$), observer and image ($I$), and $D_{SI}$ is the arc-length between the same.
+Thus, one obtains the general lensing equation, using Eqs. (\ref{eq:theta}) and Fig. \ref{fig:lensing}, as

+We can now use the expressions of $\a$ derived in the previous section analyse different cases of weak and strong field limit.
+For the 5D scenarios one has to use $b_w$ as the impact parameter and corresponding deflection angle.
+In 4D, in the weak field limit ($b >> b_0$), impact parameter, $b$ would be approximately same as $l_{0}$.
+Thus the general lensing equation approximates to

+Note that, images will be formed on the other side of wormhole (for $l_{0} < 0$) following a similar manner.
+However, the direction of deflection angle would be of opposite sign as given by

+The strong field limit can be addressed in similar straight forward way.
+Interestingly, in the Schwarzschild lensing \cite{1992grlensing}, the deflection angle is an odd function of the impact parameter and, therefore, one of the above two equations is sufficient to explain the both situations ($l_{0} > 0$ and $l_{0} < 0$).
+More on the standard aspects of lensing equations are given in Appendix \ref{app:ang}.
+In the following, we analyse the distinguishing features of Einstein radius, Einstein ring and so-called winding numbers specific to GEB and WGEB scenarios.